vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

 >Also, this problem can be solved by using a middle pivot.
 ### Example
 >There are sorted elements {1,2,3,4,5}(n = 5).
 What will happen if only the minimum is selected as a pivot?<br>
->Let's pick the minimum 1 as a pivot. "i" can leave only elements smaller than or equal to 1 and "j" can leeve only elements bigger than or equal to 1.<br>
+>Let's pick the minimum 1 as a pivot. "i" can leave only elements smaller than or equal to 1 and "j" can leave only elements bigger than or equal to 1.<br>
 >In the end, "j" will get to the pivot where 2n iterations were performed.
 And then the minimum in the next sublist, 2 is selected as a pivot and the same process is performed. n-1 times of iteration is performed.<br>
 >(n-1) + (n-2) + (n-3) + ... + 1 = **O(n^2)**